[taxon report][distribution map][all photos][line drawing]

 Remarks: Population densities in the Yeso Hills range from a few dozen plants on hillside habitats to several thousand individuals along narrow outcrops of pale gypsum exposed by long scarps.
 About 20 percent of the plants at the type locality reproduce asexually by sprouting new individuals along thick lateral roots.

-Conservation Considerations: This species is not directly threatened by livestock grazing within its habitats.
-Large-area herbicide application for ‘range restoration’ however, has already impacted part of the Yeso Hills and could become a significant threat to this species if allowed to continue.
-Road and pipeline projects have caused minor impacts at a few locations and could continue to remove some plants as oil and gas development expands in this region.
-Gypsum mining is a minor potential threat, if eventually conducted on a large scale.
+Conservation Considerations: Large-area herbicide application for 'range restoration' has already impacted part of the Yeso Hills and could become a significant threat to this species if allowed to continue.
+Road and pipeline projects have caused some impacts at a few locations and could continue as oil and gas development expands in this region.
+Gypsum mining is a potential threat.

 Important Literature (*Illustration):